swan-e/Ascend-WebDev-Workshop/README.md

 - DELETE <NODE_MODULES> AND <BUILD> FOLDERS
 - REPEAT FROM STEP 4
 - git remote -v (check that you added the right one)

+2. If you are getting

+remote: Internal Server Error
+fatal: unable to access 'https://github.com/swan-e/portfolio.git/': The requested URL returned error: 500

+Run these commands to fix:
+- (FOR WINDOWS) Remove-Item -Recurse -Force "node_modules\.cache\gh-pages" -ErrorAction SilentlyContinue